blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 The `Product` Entity Type could contain a **required** list of values of the `Tag` Property Type where there's at least 1 and up to 5.

-Assuming that
+Assuming that:

-- The `Tag` Property Type has values that are instances of the `Text` Data Type
+- the `Tag` Property Type has values that are instances of the `Text` Data Type

 ```json
 {